Ruqaiya41/ILORA-Ecological-Decision-Support-System/README.md

 - No management strategy data in ILORA
 - English only - no multilingual support yet
 - Classifier accuracy 79.17% - fine-tuning needed for deployment

 ---

-## Research Roadmap

-This PoC is part of a larger research proposal to develop a reliable, multilingual, expert-validated decision support system for invasive species management in India:

-- Year 1 → Data enrichment with GBIF and field survey reports
-- Year 2 → Fine-tuning SLM on annotated dataset → 90%+ accuracy
-- Year 3-4 → Multilingual support and expert evaluation
-- Year 5 → Public deployment and research publication

----